11 Weird Garden Facts

 - Sunny Side Up

-A sunflower isn’t a single flower, instead it’s a collection of 1,000 – 2,000 individual flowers all on a single head.
+A sunflower isn’t a single flower, it’s actually a collection of 1,000 – 2,000 individual flowers all on a single head.

 - Phwoarrr!